fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

     })
 })
 ```

-If no matching object is found in the database, the value of _note_ will be undefined and the _else_ block is executed.
-This results in a response with the status code <i>404 not found</i>.

 If the format of the id is incorrect, then we will end up in the error handler defined in the _catch_ block.
 The appropriate status code for the situation is [400 Bad Request](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.1), because the situation fits the description perfectly: